 Anonymization Policy

 All submissions must be anonymized for review.
 Author and affiliation sections and credits must be left blank.
-Authors of accepted submissions will add this information in preparation of the “camera-ready” version.
-We are using the ACM CHI Anonymization Policy of reviewing.
-We use a relaxed model that does not attempt to conceal all traces of identity from the body of the paper.
+Authors of accepted submissions will add this information in preparation of the camera-ready version.

 Review Process

-Accepted papers will be included in the Proceedings of COMPASS 2025, and will become available in ACM Digital Library.
+Accepted papers will be published in the COMPASS 2026 proceedings and archived in the ACM Digital Library.

 Upon Acceptance of Your Paper

-Some text in this guidance is adapted from prior ACM COMPASS conferences, ACM FAccT 2024, and ACM DIS 2024
+Text in this guidance is adapted from prior ACM COMPASS conferences, ACM FAccT 2024, and ACM DIS 2024.